alpana02/Project-Maestro/README.md

 # Project-Maestro

-`Project-Maestro` is a platform that enables students to find a perfect mentor curated to their needs. <br/>
+`Project Maestro` is a platform where students enroll to learn and obtain mentorship and volunteers enroll themselves to help / mentor those students. <br/>
+Apart from mentoring it also has some added features, like mentees can browse thousands of books, interact with peers, get group sessions and well as one to one sessions and all these for FREE

 Presented by <b>Team Nutella</b>